-Improving juvenile summer rearing habitat for salmonids, creating spawning grounds for Chum and removing floating mats of invasive reed canary grass to rejuvenate our local streams.
+Our stream work aims to improve juvenile summer rearing habitat for salmonids, creating spawning grounds and removing floating mats of invasive reed canary grass to rejuvenate our local streams.

 Fish monitoring at Hollyhock flats will be starting this summer!
 We’ve summarized a scientific article explaining what kinds of habitat are important to salmonids.